sametbirol/BLG223E_ITU_2024_FALL/TESTING.md

 # Homework Assignment 1: Array Solution 📝

-This repository contains a C++ program for processing data from a CSV file (`array_solution.csv`) based on operations specified in an operations file.
-The program accepts filenames as command-line arguments and uses the provided `test.yaml` file for validation. 📦
+This repository contains a C++ program for processing data from a CSV file (`array_solution.csv,vector_solution.csv,list_solution.csv,linked_list_solution.csv`) based on operations specified in an operations file.
+The program accepts filenames as command-line arguments and uses the provided `test.yaml, error.yaml, memory_leak.yaml` file for validation. 📦

 ## Setup 🛠️